The Netherlands pays more into the EU budget than it receives in grants. In other words, it is a net contributor.

 A factor that complicates calculation of the Netherlands’ net payment position is that there has long been a difference of opinion between the Netherlands and the European Commission on the calculation method.

-Unlike the Netherlands, the Commission does not recognise traditional own resources (customs duties) as a member state contribution.
+Unlike the Netherlands used to do, the Commission does not recognise traditional own resources (customs duties) as a member state contribution.
 Member states, it argues, collect the duties charged on goods imported from outside the EU on behalf of the EU.

 Until recently the Netherlands applied a different – accounting – method that includes net customs duties (i.e. customs duties net of the fee the Netherlands receives for collecting the duties) as a contribution to the EU.